lanrat/SpiderWho/README.md

 ### Proxy Lists
 Proxy lists should have one proxy per line in the following format:
 `http://MyProxyHost:port`.
-Both http and socks proxies are supported Comments are allowed and start with "#".
+Both http and socks proxies are supported.
+Comments are allowed and start with "#".

 ### Domain Lists
 Domain lists should have one domain per line.
 List may contain domain names or IP addresses.

 ### Lazy mode
-Lazy mode will increase your LPS and overall speed at the cost of accuracy In lazy mode, if a WHOIS server has a rate limit much stronger than what we expect we will fail the domain after 3 attempts.
+Lazy mode will increase your Lookups per Second (LPS) and overall speed at the cost of accuracy In lazy mode, if a WHOIS server has a rate limit much stronger than what we expect we will fail the domain after 3 attempts.
 In normal mode we will try until we get a result.

 ### Output
 ```
-Domains Lookups Good    Fail    Saved   Skipped ActiveT TotalT  LPS     Time
-11219   1611    1021    70      1091    0       100     242     77.00   0:00:20
+Prog       All        New    Fail  Completed   Active/Proxies     DPS  Time
+ 14%  16803445    2438762    9.7%    2192796      90 / 270       32.3  18:11:47
 ```
-Domains: Total domains loaded into the crawler.
-Lookups: Total number of WHOIS queries performed.
-Good: Total number of successful saves.
+Prog: How much of the input domain list has been read and queued.
+All: How many domains have been scanned as input (also includes skipped domains with the -sn option)
+New: Number of domains set to be crawled.
-Fail: Total number of queries that have failed more than the max retries amount.
+Fail: Percent of domains that have failed more than the max retries amount.
-Saved: Total number of saved queries.
-When logging is disabled this number is equal to Good.
+Completed: Total number of domains with saved results.
-Sipped: The total number of domains that have been skipped because a result was already found in the output directory.
-ActiveT: The number of active threads actively performing a WHOIS query not waiting due to rate limiting.
+Active: The number of active threads actively performing a WHOIS query not waiting due to rate limiting or other blocking operations.
-TotalT: The total number of working and active proxies.
+Proxies: The total number of working and proxies.
 This number may change as proxies provided go up or down.
-LPS: Lookups per second.
+DPS/LPS: Domains or Lookups per second.
 How many queries have been performed each second.
 Time: The total running time of the program.

+### Output Data
+By default a .tgz file is created in the output directory with the results that is rotated and named with the timestamp of the first record it contains.
+This behavior an be disabled with the --files option to create a new file for every domain, however this will cause poor behavior on large scans due to the massive amount of files out into a single directory.

 ### Advanced Settings
 Advanced settings can be changed in config.py.